aselshall/pr/hw/meeting3.md

    - Revise your project timeline to reflect progress and account for remaining tasks
    - Highlight key tasks and milestones leading up to the submission of the interim report and subsequent project phases

-### Rubric
+### Grading

-Progress meetings will be graded according to the rubric in the [syllabus](https://aselshall.github.io/pr/#participation).
-Ensure that you demonstrate progress, address challenges effectively, and actively engage in planning the next steps.
+- Progress meetings will be graded according to the rubric in the [syllabus](https://aselshall.github.io/pr/#participation).
+- Ensure that you demonstrate progress, address challenges effectively, and actively engage in planning the next steps.
+- To receive credit, after each meeting, use the rubric to grade yourself and upload your grade on Canvas within 24 hours.
+- The instructor’s evaluation will serve as the final grade, but your self-assessment will be reviewed to provide feedback and address any discrepancies.

 ### Next step